 - If you are prepared to do a little more work to find Not for Profit board vacancies, the Australian Charities and Not-for-profits Commission (ACNC) is a valuable resource.
 Whilst the site does not list board opportunities, it lists all the Not for Profits in Australia.
 They provide links to websites along with information about the scope and scale of the organisation.
 This content can help you narrow down which organisations to focus your attention on.

 If you are interested in public appointments, once you start researching, you might be surprised by the number and variety of board, advisory board and committee opportunities available.

 Each state and territory has its own website where it lists current vacancies.
 You will also be able to search every government entity under their jurisdiction.
 Whilst the Federal Government has 1,300+ boards and entities listed on its website.
 Each Government portfolio has its site, as do many of the entities.
 Finding vacant positions is time-consuming.

 Finally, local governments have several committees looking for new members.
 You must check your local council website to see when positions are available.

 Most levels of government and departments encourage you to register your interest by uploading your details and your board CV.
 You will then be notified about upcoming advertised opportunities.

 Recruiters also advertise Board Vacancies

-Regardless of where you find the opportunity advertised, if you are interested you need to know how to apply in a way that is going to separate yourself from your competitors.
-You need to be prepared for the realities of the situation.
-This is the topic for next week’s article.
+Regardless of where or how you find the opportunity, you need to know how to apply in a way that will separate you from your competitors.
+You need to be prepared for the realities of the board application process.